 If you’re on the road and are comfortable doing all of your business banking online, Axos is a fantastic option.
 You’ll still have phone and web support for any account questions or concerns, but with the flexibility of a bank that does all of its business online.
 This means you don’t have to waste time at local bank branches, and you get access to brand-new banking technology that makes it easy to manage your business finances.

-Chase business checking can’t be beat.
+Chase business banking can’t be beat.
 They’ve got years of experience serving large and small companies, and plenty of options to help you manage your company’s financial landscape.
-Plus, Chase has 16,000 ATMs and 5,200 branches across the country, which means you’re bound to be close to a Chase location no matter where your itinerary takes you.
+Plus, Chase has 16,000 ATMs and 4,700 branches across the country, which means you’re bound to be close to a Chase location no matter where your itinerary takes you.

-Total Business Checking is a great option for small businesses, as it comes with low monthly services and account balance requirements to have fees waived.
-You’ll get 100 transactions and $5,000 in cash deposits every month for free.
-You can send and receive wire transfers for a small fee, and can have the monthly $12 paperless (or $15 for paper) statement fees waived with a daily balance of only $1,500.
+Business Complete Checking is a great option for small businesses, as it comes with low monthly services and account balance requirements to have fees waived.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

 Performance Business Checking takes things a step further for medium-sized businesses that need a bit more from their bank.
 You’ll get 250 transactions and $20,000 in cash deposits for free every month, as well as two outgoing domestic wires.
 All you’ll need to have the $30 monthly fee waived is a deposit balance of $35,000.